 Leadership

 Q: How are tensors used daily?

-A: MRI machines use tensors to map brain activity, and engineers use them to design bridges.
+A: MRI machines apply tensors to visualize brain activity, while engineers rely on them when designing bridges.

+Leadership